Bet-Nahrain Democratic Party: Modern activities

-Criticism
+Reception

+Since 2003, a number of Assyrian organizations such as the Chaldean Syriac Assyrian Popular Council (which was composed of several small groups opposed to the ADM) have been established as proxy organizations to undermine organic Assyrian groups and advance outside interests (namely Arab or Kurdish).
+Visible community figures have also been proxied and tokenized to promote the KDP, presenting the KRG as adopting practices of co-existence while countering claims of abuse and injustice.
+Christians are often faced with choosing Arab or Kurdish aspirations where there is deep legacy of mistrust and knowledge of being used in a larger political struggle against their interests.

 Like other Assyrian political parties in Iraq, the Bet-Nahrain Democratic Party has been criticized for its affiliation with the Kurdistan Democratic Party (KDP).
-In a 2018 report by the Assyrian Policy Institute, the group noted Romeo Hakkari's role as the Kurdistan Regional Government's Assyrian representative for the 2017 Kurdistan Region independence referendum.
+In a 2018 report by the Assyrian Policy Institute, the group noted Romeo Hakkari's role as the Kurdistan Regional Government's Assyrian representative for the 2017 Kurdistan Region independence referendum, and that he advocated for a Nineveh Plain governorate administered by the KRG.
 The same report details that in the 2018 Iraqi parliamentary election, the KDP endorsed Hakkari's brother, Oshana Nissan, who wasn't well known in the Assyrian community apart from his affiliations with the KDP.
 The report also stated that many of the votes that came to Oshana were through Kurdish votes from Kirkuk and areas of Erbil with no Assyrian population, as well as voter intimidation against Assyrians in Duhok.
 The Assyrian Democratic Organization also criticized the party and Hakkari for their affiliation with Kurdish groups during Iraqi elections.